 9. Completed at least one year of theological education

-10. Submitted final evaluations from a field education experience, CPE/CPSP (Unit 1) or an internship.
+10. Submitted final evaluations from a field education experience, CPE/CPSP/CSCPF (Unit 1) or an internship.

-- Sent in a $250 application fee at the time the MFC interview is scheduled.
-(This fee may be waived under extenuating circumstances.
-Please consult with the Ministerial Credentialing Director, mcodirector [at] uua [dot] org, for further information.)
+12. Completed the MFC Appointment Form and sent in a $250 application fee.
+(This fee is being used to help offset travel equalization costs and may be waived under extenuating circumstances.
+Please consult with the Ministerial Credentialing Director for further information.)

 MFC Requirements Checklist

 - Digital Photo (headshot in jpeg or gif format)